backspacehq/backspacehq.github.io/_posts/2016-03-24-movies-with-a-mission.markdown

 title: Movies with a mission
 date: 2016-03-24 15:40:00 +01:00
 categories:
-- positive impact
+- positiveimpact
 author: Jons Janssens
 summary: Movies that put the spotlight on where it hurts.
-cover_image: "/uploads/Image_Movies with a mission.jpg"
+cover_image: "/uploads/Image_Movies_with_a_mission.jpg"
+category: positiveimpact
 ---

 There are many ways to tell a story.
 Books, articles, infographics, but movies do a great job in just 90 minutes.
 It serves the attention span of most people today.
 Time moves fast, so taking a week to read a book isn’t people’s first priority.